google/WebFundamentals/src/content/en/fundamentals/media/eme.md

 You can see MSE in action at [simpl.info/mse](http://simpl.info/mse);
 for the purposes of this example, a WebM video is split into five chunks using the File APIs.
-In a production application, chunks of video would be retrieved via Ajax.
+In a production application, chunks of video would be retrieved via AJAX.

 First a SourceBuffer is created: